colejarczyk/doc/api/customer_campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *customer = 00000000-0000-474c-b092-b0dd880c07e1* id is an example value.
-Your value can be different.
+Your value may be different.
-    Check in the list of all customers if you are not sure which id should be used.
+    Check the list of all customers if you are not sure which id should be used.

 .. note::

-    When using endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.
+    When using endpoints starting with ``/api/seller``, you need to authorize using seller account credentials.

 .. note::

-    As a seller you will receive less amount of information about campaign than an administrator.
+    As a seller, you will receive less information about campaigns than an administrator.

 Example Response
 ^^^^^^^^^^^^^^^^